 Tracy Burgess is a passionate advocate for the visual arts and has extensive experience working in the not for profit sector, and in particular, in environments that supports both the production and presentation of art.
 With an in-depth knowledge of the contemporary art sector and strong national networks, Tracy brings to this role a commitment to supporting artists and connecting their work with public audiences, as well as strategic business and operational management skills garnered through the commercial sector.
 Previous roles have included General Manager of Wholefoods House, Sydney; Acting General Manager and Studio and Public Programs Coordinator at Artspace, Sydney; and Exhibition Assistant at the Biennale of Sydney.
 Born and raised in California, Tracy relocated to Australia in 2005.
 She has a Master’s Degree in Museum Studies from the University of Sydney and Bachelor Degree in Art History, Criticism and Theory from the University of California, San Diego.

-Siobhan is an arts administrator and freelance curator in Melbourne.
+Siobhan is an arts administrator and independent curator.
 She has a Masters of Art Curatorship from the University of Melbourne and a Bachelor of Arts/Visual Arts from Monash University.
 Siobhan has worked with a number of visual art organisations both commercial and not-for-profit including Bus Projects, Spring 1883, Sutton Gallery, Melbourne Art Fair and Loop Project Space and Bar.

 Kyp Bosci is managing director of Kalex, a Melbourne based property company specialising in design-led residential and commercial projects.
 In collaboration with Melbourne’s best creative talent, tradespeople and craftsmen, Kalex design for those who appreciate detail.
 Kyp is also a passionate collector of contemporary art.